 - Create new systems with better user management and/or potentially hire more IT staff.

-- Consider outsourcing core services to a managed services provider if the company can’t cover expanded data-privacy needs in-house
+- Consider outsourcing core services to an expert managed services provider if the company can’t cover expanded data-privacy needs in-house

 - Work with pared-down data sets in the event that consumers withdraw their information.

 Figuring out what to do to bring your company into compliance has never been more important — but you don’t have to work through it alone.

 The Good News

 Since California is a hotbed of startups, many young and medium-sized teams are flexible by nature.
-In contrast to industries like insurance, where many teams have processes set in stone over decades, many tech companies are more nimble and willing to adapt to changing circumstances.
-Already, companies are sending out updated privacy-policy emails to their customers:
+In contrast to industries like insurance, where many teams have processes set in stone over decades, most tech companies and tech unicorns are more nimble and willing to adapt to changing circumstances.
+Already, most of these have sent out updated privacy-policy emails to their customers:

 In anticipation of CCPA enforcement — as well as the implementation of data privacy policies across 107 nations and nearly 15 other U.S. states — other industries are quickly following suit.
-In addition to email, some best practices are arising on the back end, including identity and access tools, specialized managed service providers, more efficient deletion of user data, and enhanced anomaly protections for suspicious user behavior.
+In addition to email, some best practices are arising across sectors on the back end, including identity and access tools, specialized managed service providers, more efficient deletion of user data, and enhanced anomaly protections for suspicious user behavior.

 With Auth0, anomaly detection is customizable.
 Once enabled, you can set rules that alert administrators to any suspicious activity and block login attempts by specific users if, say, they are working with data they do not have authorization to use or they fail to enter the system with the correct password.